balena-io-modules/anodize/README.md

 using an "interpreter".
 The interpreter is responsible for retrieving input from the user and should use a generic API, so you can easily swap them in and out.
-For example we would want an interpreter that use HTML forms and an interpreter that uses CLI tools.
+For example you might want an interpreter that uses HTML forms or an interpreter for use in a CLI tool.

+The harvest workflow looks like this:

 * configure harvest to use an interpreter
 * provide harvest with a schema
 * harvest requests data from the interpreter
 * interpreter gathers data using the provided schema
 * interpreter returns data to harvest
-* harvest output JSON object
+* harvest outputs JSON object

 ### Example